shorebirdtech/docs/docs/troubleshooting.md

    seen this warning when building with Xcode 14.1.
 If you are using a version of Xcode that is not the latest, try upgrading to the latest version.

-If you are not sure whether your unpatchable change is safe, you can [stage your patch](guides/staging-patches) and test locally before deploying it to users.

 ### What happens if I ignore this warning?

 If the changes are to native code that interacts with your Flutter app or with